 Dr Imelda Deinla talks about the suffering and desperation that has left the Philippines’ city of Marawi even more vulnerable following a brutal siege.

 The Philippine update conference brings together leading experts to present and discuss a range of topics in relation to the Philippines.
 The Update includes presentations on current political and economic developments in the Philippines as well as in-depth analyses of various topics grouped around a central conference theme.

 The Philippine forum series provides a scholarly platform to disseminate and discuss research and current developments on economics, governance and politics in the Philippines.

 The Philippines Project runs a visiting fellowship program offering approximately five to six researchers and/or policymakers a four to six week fellowship to pursue projects focused on inclusive economic growth, trade, politics and governance in the Philippines.

 The Philippines Project provides small research grants for approximately three to four research projects each year to foster collaborative research between Australian and Philippine scholars.
 The Project supports innovative research focused on inclusive economic growth, trade and governance in the Philippines.

 The Philippines Project is committed to providing publication support to relevant research on economic, governance and political developments in the Philippines.

 The Philippines Project supports student research and engagement with the Philippines.
 The Project offers prizes for best paper and poster presentations during the Philippine update conference, provides the opportunity for students to showcase their research through scholarly platforms such as the Philippine forum series, and encourages publication or research outputs.

-Imelda is a Fellow in the School of Regulation and Global Governance (RegNet) and Director of the Philippines Project.
-She is working on a research grant, ‘Ways for Women to Participate in...
+Dr Imelda Deinla is an Honorary Fellow in the School of Regulation and Global Governance (RegNet) and Director of the ANU Philippines Project.
+Her areas of research are...